 The Finding Common Ground 2.0 tour will be exploring energy options and opportunities, with a focus on energy efficiency, around the Battle River region.
-We have space for 25 Energy Ambassadors to take part in this fully-funded professional development training.
+We have space for 25 local Energy Ambassadors to take part in this fully-funded professional development training.

-In mid-October 2019 we will meet in Camrose to start our exploration.
-Loading onto a couch bus, we will head out to visit multiple energy production sites and to hear from guest experts.
+Participants will gain first hand experience in energy production, distribution, and efficient use.
+Loading onto a coach bus in Camrose, we will visit multiple energy production sites and to hear from guest experts.
 Topics will include: renewable and conventional energy production and distribution; technological innovations and advances in efficiencies; local impacts of energy on our social, economic, and environmental resilience; and how to increase energy efficiency in your home, workplace, and community.

-Ambassadors will participate in a two-day bus tour exploring the various energy options and opportunities in the Battle River region (Mid-October date TBD).
+Ambassadors will participate in a two-day bus tour exploring the various energy options and opportunities in the Battle River region.
 They will have exclusive behind the scenes access to all types of energy projects and hear from guest speakers on energy production, distribution, and efficiencies.
 Along with the renewable and conventional energy projects, we will learn about the social and environmental challenges and opportunities in the watershed.
 Ambassadors will also be able to participate in online webinars to compliment the bus tour.

 Following the training, Energy Ambassadors will share their experience with friends, colleagues, or the public in a short “What I learned” presentation.
-Supported by the BRWA with a slide-deck and speaking prompts, this presentation will cover their experiences on the tour, their personal highlights, and what they learned on energy options and opportunities.
+Supported by the BRWA with a slide-deck and speaking prompts, this talk will cover their experiences on the tour, their personal highlights, and what they learned on energy options and opportunities.
 To move from words to actions, Energy Ambassadors and their presentation group will also commit to making one simple change for energy efficiency.

 Regardless of their personal or professional backgrounds, Energy Ambassadors will build knowledge and experience to understand our local energy context and what actions can be taken to improve our regions sustainability during this time of change.

 Fill out this event registration form to be contacted with details. *The Tour is currently full.
 If you are interested, please complete the form to be put on a waiting list.